Windows 11 is the next iteration of Microsoft’s famous operating system, and it will be available to download this October.

 Windows 11 isn’t all about style over substance, as Microsoft confirmed it will also see faster speeds whether you’re booting up from sleep or using a web browser.

-Microsoft also claims that Windows updates will be 40% faster than they are now, and can happen automatically in the background to make the tedious process more seamless.
+Microsoft claims that Windows updates will be 40% faster than they are now, and can happen automatically in the background to make the tedious process more seamless.

 It’s also good news for laptop owners, as Microsoft suggests Windows 11 offers improved battery efficiency.
 How much of a difference it will see to laptop battery life is unknown at this point, but any improvement is a good in our books.